juditacs/semeval/README.md

 ## Regression used for Twitter data

 Specifying regression mode in the final\_score section uses a regression (see `configs/twimash.cfg`).
-This mode needs to no the location of the train and test files, which are specified in the regression section:
+This mode needs to know the location of the train and test files, which are specified in the regression section:

     [regression]
     train: data/train.data